There are mere weeks left in the MLB season and several former Rice Baseball stars are helping their teams make playoff

 — Washington Nationals (@Nationals) August 14, 2019

 Rendon has scored more runs in the month of August (nine) than he’s stuck out (eight).
 He’s already surpassed his career-best in home runs and continues to make his case for a new contract.
-The Nationals are five games back in the NL East and have a two game lead in the NL Wildcard.Join The Roost.
-React to stories and news in the forum.
-Stay plugged into the latest happenings in Rice Football with practice notes recruiting updates and more.
+The Nationals are five games back in the NL East and have a two game lead in the NL Wildcard.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.